VMF(AW)-114

 Marine All-Weather Fighter Squadron 114 (VMF(AW)-114) was a squadron of the United States Marine Corps that was originally commissioned during World War II.
-Nicknamed the “Death Dealers”, the squadron saw the most action during the war providing close air support during the Battle of Peleliu.
+Nicknamed the "Death Dealers", the squadron saw the most action during the war providing close air support during the Battle of Peleliu.
 The squadron remained on active duty until being decommissioned in 1963.

 History

 World War II

-Marine Fighting Squadron 114 was commissioned on July 11, 1943 at Marine Corps Air Station El Toro.
-The squadron remained on the West Coast of the United States until August 1943 when it then transferred to Marine Corps Air Station Ewa, Hawaii.
-In Hawaii, squadron pilots continued their training until moving to Midway Island on December 18, 1943.
+Marine Fighting Squadron 114 was commissioned on 1 July 1943, at Marine Corps Air Station El Toro.
+The squadron remained on the West Coast of the United States until 16 October 1943, when it then transferred to Marine Corps Air Station Ewa, Hawaii.
+In Hawaii, squadron pilots continued their training until moving to Midway Island on 18 December 1943.
 VMF-114 returned to Ewa in February 1944 and in March they moved first to Espiritu Santo and the Green Island.
 While there, they flew strike missions against Japanese garrisons that had been bypassed in the Bismarck Islands.

 The first major combat that VMF-114 took part in was the Battle of Peleliu.
-The squadron arrived on Peleliu on September 17, 1944 and provided most of the close air support (CAS) for Marine Corps forces during the course of the battle.
-They also provided the preparatory bombing and CAS for the 3rd Battalion, 5th Marines when they assaulted Ngesebus during the battle.
+The squadron arrived on Peleliu on 17 September 1944, and provided most of the close air support (CAS) for Marine Corps forces during the course of the battle.
+The squadron also provided the preparatory bombing and CAS for the 3rd Battalion, 5th Marines when the battalion assaulted Ngesebus during the battle.
 The terrain on the island, earlier judged unsuitable for anything but the costliest and most difficult advances, was made passable with the aid of preparatory fire-scouring by napalm bombs from 114.
-MajGen William H. Rupertus, the Commanding General of the 1st Marine Division on Peleliu would say following the battle that the air support provided during the campaign was, "executed in a manner leaving little to be desired.
+MajGen William H. Rupertus, the Commanding General of the 1st Marine Division on Peleliu would say following the battle that the air support provided during the campaign was, "executed in a manner leaving little to be desired."
 Following the battle, they remained based on the island again assuming the role of attacking bypassed Japanese garrisons in the vicinity of the western Caroline Islands.
-The squadron remained in the area until they ceased combat operations on June 1, 1945.
+The squadron remained in the area until they ceased combat operations on 1 June 1945.